GuiLLeMet85/ih-project1-template/project1-instructions.md

 ## Process:

-1. Draw your idea & define your game goals: one version for the MVP and one version for the backlog
+1. Draw your idea button define your game goals: one version for the MVP and one version for the backlog
 2. Update your <code>README.md</code> file with this information
 3. Create a project on Github and create an issue card with each one of the user stories
 4. Start coding your game.
 Remember to commit <em>all the time</em>